-OVERVIEW: The National Film Preservation Foundation was created by a 2008 congressional act to preserve American films, as well as improve access to them for study and exhibition.
+OVERVIEW: The National Film Preservation Foundation was created by a 2008 congressional act to preserve American films and improve access to them for study and exhibition.

 IP TAKE: The National Film Preservation Foundation has a specific commitment—to preserve the catalogue of American film.
-If you have a historic and orphaned film you seek to save, this is the foundation for you.
+Grant seekers with a historic and orphaned film may find support with this foundation.

-All three grants require that you be a public or 501(c)(3) organization to apply for support.
-All three also have an open application process—though beware, they are complex applications that required detailed discussion and analysis of the “significance” of the film (i.e. its worthiness), your goals for its future study and exhibition, your experience in preservation, your budget, and your facilities.
+All three grants require that grant seekers be a public or 501(c)(3) organization to apply for support.
+All three also have an open application process—though they are complex applications that required detailed discussion and analysis of the “significance” of the film (i.e. its worthiness), goals for the film’s future study and exhibition, grant seekers’ budget, facilities, and experience in preservation.

-It’s also a multi-part process.
-There’s a registration deadline (late January or early February, depending upon the grant), then a full application deadline about one month later (again, it’s dependent upon the grant).
+It is also a multi-part process.
+There is a registration deadline (late January or early February, depending upon the grant), then a full application deadline about one month later (again, it is dependent upon the grant).